circleci/circleci-docs/jekyll/_cci2/concepts.md

 Workspaces are a workflows-aware storage mechanism.
 A workspace stores data unique to the job, which may be needed in downstream jobs.
 Artifacts persist data after a workflow is completed and may be used for longer-term storage of the outputs of your build process.

+Each workflow has a temporary workspace associated with it.
+The workspace can be used to pass along unique data built during a job to other jobs in the same workflow.

 ![workflow illustration]( {{ site.baseurl }}/assets/img/docs/concepts_workflow.png)

   {% raw %}